AshAIACXJTLU/Artgame-Connection/README.md

 This folder contains the frontend-only version of Artgame Connect — a static client you can open locally or serve via a simple static server.
 It's useful for demos, UI development, or when you want to run the client against a mock backend.

+Note about versions
+- This folder contains the frontend-only (mock backend) version.
+The full server version with a PHP backend is available in `../Artgame-Connect-v14`.
+The visual and interactive results are essentially the same between the two versions; the frontend-only copy simulates the backend for local demos.

 Project layout
 - `frontend/` - static client with HTML/CSS/JS
 - `frontend/assets/js/mock-backend.js` - an optional mock backend used by the client (if present)